This webinar was broadcast on July 9, 2020 at 1:00 PM EDT / 18:00 Central European Time (CET).

 Stay at home orders during the pandemic have put strains on the Internet, and yet the diverse ecosystem of providers has largely met the challenge and kept us all online and connected.

-On July 9, 2020, leading Internet industry association i2Coalition will conduct a webinar to update the global community about the work being done by Internet industry companies to ensure the continued operations of the Internet’s infrastructure during the COVID-19 crisis.
+On July 9, 2020, leading Internet industry association i2Coalition conducted a webinar to update the global community about the work being done by Internet industry companies to ensure the continued operations of the Internet’s infrastructure during the COVID-19 crisis.

 As people have complied with stay at home orders and our lives have moved increasingly online, global Internet traffic has soared, with reports of surges of 50 to 70 percent.
 Maintaining Internet availability and security during this pandemic requires coordination within a diverse ecosystem of Internet infrastructure organizations, from ISPs to IXPs to cloud and data center operators, to the managers and distributors of content to the last mile.
 Join i2Coalition to learn about efforts being made by providers in the United States to ensure the network reliability and security operations crucial to consumers across the country, now relying on the internet more than ever to work from home, attend remote classes and stay connected.